 Note that searching for common (vernacular) names may not yield the expected results.
 Associating common names with specimen records is a work in progress.

-Keyword search example: aves (haiti OR "united states") images
+Keyword search example: aves united states images

-or Gallery View (best for reviewing images).
+The results of your searches can be displayed in Grid (a sortable, customizable table) or Gallery View (best for reviewing images).
 Use the Switch button to cycle between these views.